dalehamel/bpftrace-internals-doc/docs/00030-ntop-support.md

 ```{.yacc include=src/bpftrace-269/src/parser.yy startLine=220 endLine=222}
 ```

-When the parser encounters a function call then, it actuall passes the identity of the function (the identifier that preceeded the parentheses) as the first argument, then the argument list (the third parser token) as the second argument to a new `Call` AST node.
+When the parser encounters a function call then, it passes the identity of the function (the identifier that preceded the parentheses) as the first argument, then the argument list (the third parser token) as the second argument to a new `Call` AST node.
 As for the variable argument list, we can see it is just an AST node for an `ExpressionList`:

 ```{.yacc include=src/bpftrace-269/src/parser.yy startLine=231 endLine=233}
 ```